527th Space Aggressor Squadron: Fighter Aggressor Squadron

-After the 527th was reassigned, eight of the lowest-hour F-5E's were transferred to the Navy for Top Gun/Aggressor training at Marine Corps Air Station Miramar, California in July 1988.
+After the 527th was reassigned, eight of the lowest-hour F-5E's were transferred to the United States Navy for TOPGUN aggressor training at Naval Air Station Miramar, California in July 1988.
 The remainder were sent to storage at RAF Kemble for refurbishing.
 From there they were sold under the foreign military assistance program to Morocco and Tunisia in October 1989.
 One F-5E was thought to be retained at Alconbury for static display as a gate guard.
 In reality this is a plastic/fiberglass model with an authentic windscreen and canopy.

 The 527th flew its last F-5E sortie from Alconbury on 22 June 1988 and personnel and equipment was moved to RAF Bentwaters.
 The first two of an intended complement of eighteen F-16Cs arrived at Bentwaters on 14 June 1988.
 These were single examples taken from the 52d Tactical Fighter Wing at Spangdahlem Air Base, West Germany and the 86th Tactical Fighter Wing at Ramstein Air Base.
 The first four months at Bentwaters were dedicated to pilot conversion for the new aircraft.

 The 527th AS resumed their aggressor role in November 1988 when six McDonnell Douglas F-15C Eagles from the 36th Tactical Fighter Wing at Bitburg Air Base, Germany arrived at Bentwaters for the start of a three-week DACT course.
 The 527th's complement of aircraft had reached twelve on 16 January 1989 when one more F-16C was delivered from Spangdahlem.

-In 1989 with the collapse of the Warsaw Pact and a reduction of defense spending, the decision was made to terminate the entire USAF aggressor program.
+In 1989 with the Fall of the Berlin Wall and the subsequent collapse of the Warsaw Pact and a reduction of defense spending, the decision was made to terminate the entire USAF aggressor program.
 In November 1989 the squadron began disposing of its F-16Cs in preparation for inactivation the following year.
 The first two aircraft to leave were flown to Spangdahlem on 29 November 1989.
 The 527th had reassigned its entire fleet of 12 aircraft by mid-1990 and was inactivated on 30 September 1990.
 It was to be the only F-16 unit ever to be based in the United Kingdom.